-Some people see audits as an opportunity for improvement, an opportunity that helps organizations and staff identify the potential gaps and focus on their weak points.
-The others see audits as a process ran by an auditor to identify their faults.
+Some people see audits as an opportunity for improvement, an opportunity that helps organizations and staff identify potential gaps and focus on their weak points.
+Others see audits as a process run by an auditor to identify their faults.
 Regardless of the approach, certain things need to be done in order to prepare for a stress-free audit.

-Audit is an assessment of a specified scope against the criteria.
+An audit is an assessment of a specified scope against the criteria.
 Many types of audits occur in our day-to-day life.
-Some audits are ran by the organizations themselves and they are known as internal audit.
-The others may run by an independent external party, therefore, called an external audit.
-Regardless of the types of audits, there are certain things you need to do to be ready and prepared – it will help you to have a smooth and a stress-free audit.
+Some audits are run by the organizations themselves and they are known as internal audits.
+The others may be run by an independent external party, therefore, called an external audit.
+Regardless of the types of audits, there are certain things you need to do to be ready and prepared – it will help you to have a smooth stress-free audit.
 Here are some tips to help you successfully pass any audit.

 Familiarize yourself with the audit process.

 Every audit has its process – whether it’s an internal audit, external audit, supply chain audit, etc., there is a specific process.
 Familiarize yourself with the process relevant to the audit that you are engaged in.
 Including but not limited to: the auditor(s), the audit date, the method of assessments, the audit criteria, the audit duration, audit outcomes and consequences.

 Audit criteria are the basis that auditors use in order to evaluate a system.
 The audit criteria can be a clause of ISO 9001:2015 or the whole standard of ISO 45001:2018.
 As an auditee, you can use the criteria as a source to evaluate your readiness and identify your gaps.

 Conduct an internal audit/self-evaluation prior to the audit.